Skip to content

 Reranking

 When configured, a cross-encoder reranker re-scores 10x the requested candidates and returns the top results.
-This adds latency but improves precision — on the Wix benchmark, adding mxbai-rerank-base-v2 raised MAP from 0.34 to 0.39 on HTML content.
+This adds latency but improves precision.
+On the Wix benchmark, adding mxbai-rerank-base-v2 raised MAP from 0.34 to 0.39 on HTML content.
 See Search Settings for how reranking integrates with search.

 Search Settings